 Your company will enjoy a stable leadership pipeline through decentralized yet accountable leadership groups.
-In the case of a sudden exit by a senior, their successor would be already groomed to look after the work.
-The ability to manage other people within the organization, along with third parties including clients, vendors, and government authorities, is instilled by sharing office responsibilities.
+In a sudden exit by a senior, the successor is already groomed to look after the work.
+The ability to manage other people within the organization and third parties, including clients, vendors, and government authorities, is instilled by sharing office responsibilities.

 It also acts as a retention strategy for existing managers by driving ownership beyond job titles.
-Such cultures also develop credible mentors with years of training experience, which ultimately leads to organic leadership development.
+Such cultures also develop credible mentors with years of training experience, leading to organic leadership development.
 These organizations also command better employer brands and ultimately secure better talent.

 Leveraging empathy to make decisions is one of the greatest traits curated by these measures.

-The ability to take charge of high voltage situations is exhibited by top executives throughout their service tenure.
-Any vacuum in the presence of an able leadership is a peril that will resonate with market-based problems.
-So an open environment with managers who discuss innovations and inspire confidence in team results in a positive work culture.
+Top executives throughout their service tenure exhibit the ability to take charge of high voltage situations.
+Any vacuum in the presence of an able leadership is a peril that will resonate with market-based problems, so an open environment with managers who discuss innovations and inspire confidence in the team results in positive work culture.